Starscourge Radahn: Appearances

 During his childhood, Radahn apparently made a vow with his half brother Miquella, who said that if Radahn upheld his vow, they would rule together as consorts in a "world of peace".
 Radahn used his gravity magic to "challenge the stars", succeeding in a "crushing victory" and halting their movement entirely.
 The Stars also halted the destiny of Miquella.
 This remains the case even when Radahn has long since lost his mind, and his death is required to restore their normal movement.
-Upon the advent of the Shattering, a war following the shattering of the Elden Ring, Radahn failed to capture the capital of leyndell.
+Upon the advent of the Shattering, a war following the shattering of the Elden Ring, Radahn failed to capture the capital of Leyndell.
 Miquella's twin sister, Malenia, marched from the Mountaintops of the Giants and into Caelid to confront Radahn, seeking to kill him so Miquella could have his soul.
 The two of them fought to a draw, causing Malenia to resort to unleashing her curse of Scarlet Rot.
 Radahn was poisoned by Scarlet Rot so deeply that he lost his mind, and Caelid itself became a wasteland.
 Wanting to give their beloved leader an honorable death, Radahn's forces hold the "Radahn Festival" when stars have aligned, inviting warriors to slay their general and put him out of his misery.

 Radahn can be slain by the Tarnished player character during the Radahn Festival with the potential assistance of various other NPCs, and his Great Rune claimed by the player.
 This immediately causes the stars to snap back into position, allowing fate to resume for Ranni the Witch, and results in a large meteor impact that unlocks an underground region.

 In Shadow of the Erdtree, Radahn's soul travels to the Land of Shadow as planned by Miquella and is resurrected as Miquella's consort within a vessel made from the body of his step brother Mohg.
-Restored to his prime physical condition, Radahn again battles the Tarnished player with the Miquella on his back, ending with the Tarnished slaying the God and his Lord consort.
+Restored to his prime physical condition, Radahn again battles the Tarnished player with Miquella on his back, ending with the Tarnished slaying the God and his Lord consort.